Now I’m no disciple of Clarkson, although as a middle-aged man I do have a penchant for pairing a blazer with jeans.

 Even though it seems like they should…

-So, it’s essential to make a play to your prospects intuitive side as well as the sensible and rational.
+So, it’s essential to make a play to your prospects intuitive side as well as the rational.

 If you’re getting stonewalled and missing out on new customers, then maybe your sales copy needs some tweaking.

-Y’know, to better press those buttons to get the response you’re after.
+Y’know, to better press those emotional buttons to get the response you’re after.

 Happy to have a look and give you my two cents worth.